 A fairly comprehensive list of my published fiction by year and linked to the appropriate site.
 You may notice some of the stories have a “^” symbol beside them; this indicates that the tale is formally part of my “War Hero” universe.
 If you want to learn more about the War Hero universe, click on these little letters.

 Ten Thousand Thunders – “Having just been killed in a mysterious shuttle explosion, Gethin Bryce is back to uncover what happened.”
-This is the origin story of my “War Hero” universe, and due to hit bookstores everywhere in October of this year. ^
+This is the origin story of my “War Hero” universe, and has hit bookstores to rave reviews this year. ^

 “The Memorybox Vultures” – “The problem, people told her, was that she was always dealing with the dead.”
-Pending activation in the September/October 2018 issue of Fantasy & Science Fiction. ^
+Published in the September/October 2018 issue of Fantasy & Science Fiction. ^

 “Alien TV Shows are Bad for Your Eyes” – “So, about that third eye growing out of your forehead…” Published in Third Flatiron’s Monstrosities anthology.